List of A Series of Unfortunate Events characters: The Henchperson of Indeterminate Gender

 The Henchperson of Indeterminate Gender is one of Olaf's henchpeople who appears in The Bad Beginning, The Wide Window, and The Hostile Hospital.

 Described as a gigantic, overweight individual, with pure white eyes and an androgynous appearance, the Person is immensely strong and never speaks, except in bellows and roars.
 As the Person's gender is said to not look like a man nor a woman, even Count Olaf does not know what the Person's gender is.
 At the time when Count Olaf's true nature is exposed, the Person is among the members of Count Olaf's theatre troupe that escape during the blackout.

 In The Wide Window, the Person posed as a security guard at "Captain Sham's Sailboat Rentals".

 In The Hostile Hospital, the Person poses as a hospital security guard.
 The Person is last seen trapped in a fire at Heimlich Hospital trying to catch the Baudelaires.
 Their fate is unknown.

 In the film, the Person is portrayed by Craig Ferguson.
 Most of the Person's dialogue is cut from the film; the Person possess a Scottish accent and surprisingly they too are unsure of their gender, though Count Olaf calls the Person "Eliza" even after referring to the Person as "he".
 They appear to wear both men and women outfits stitched together similarly to the circus performer Josephine Joseph; they also have a mustache on the left side, a beauty mark on the right lip, and a mole in the top middle of their forehead.

 In the Netflix series, the Person is portrayed by Matty Cardarople.
 The Person is the youngest member of the troupe and, unlike in the books, actually talks a lot.
 However, the Person's speaking is prone to mumbling and mostly consists of rather educated observations that tend to agree with the Baudelaires' arguments much to the annoyance of Count Olaf and their fellow troupe members.
-Unlike the books, the Person survives the events of "The Hostile Hospital".
+Unlike in the books, the Person survives the events of "The Hostile Hospital".
 In "The Slippery Slope" Pt.
 2, the Person of Indeterminate Gender, the Bald Man, and the White-Faced Women become disillusioned with Count Olaf and take their leave of him after he demands that they do away with Sunny.
 They quote that they need some space.
 In "The End", Lemony postulates that they, along with the Bald Man and the White-Faced Women, became successful performers in their own right.